 - Remembering Ferdinand Marcos' corruption

 - The $10 billion question: What happened to the Marcos millions

 2. Suharto (Indonesia)

 Suharto became president of Indonesia in an official capacity from March 1968 until May 1998, although he took control of the country from predecessor Sukarno in September of 1965 through a military coup.
 During his near 33 years in power, it is estimated he amassed a fortune between $15 and $35 billion.
 He accomplished this by creating a system comprising of corruption, collusion, and nepotism, in which he would hand control of state-run monopolies to family members and friends, who in turn would kick back millions of dollars in tribute payments.

-Another scam involved the state energy company Pertamina, in which Suharto forced to import its oil through trading companies owned by his family.
+Another scam involved the state energy company Pertamina, which was forced to import its oil through trading companies owned by Suharto's family.
 Pertamina was then charged 35 cents per barrel for the services.
-Other services were provided to the company such as cafeteria foods and insurance through Suharto owned corporations.
+Other services were provided to the company, such as cafeteria foods and insurance, through Suharto-owned corporations.

 1. Vladimir Putin (Russia)

 Perhaps the most enigmatic of all world leaders is Vladimir Putin, who stepped into the world’s stage when, on August 9, 1999, Boris Yeltsin appointed him acting Prime Minister of the Government of the Russian Federation and announced he wanted him as his successor.
 By August 16, he was confirmed as Russia’s Prime Minister by the Duma.
 Upon Yeltsin's resignation on December 31, 1999, Putin became Russia’s acting president.
 He won a snap election held on March 26, 2000, and was inaugurated president on May 7 of the same year.
 After serving two terms in office, he became Prime Minister under President Dimitry Medvedev until 2012, when he again became President of Russia.
 After winning the 2018 elections, Putin is expected to serve as president until 2024.